EPICmynamesBG/software-developer-coding-challenge/README.md

 Implementing within Docker for easier launch flow.
 Additionally provides simpler scalability in dev environment when additional services are added.

+### Docker Services
+- postgres
+  - database; app dependency
+  - setup guide provided for initializing database and schema
+- api
+  - provides the API service and endpoint docs
+  - has "extra" features like file upload/storage and NHTSA VIN lookup/decoding
+- ui
+  - provides the react ui. features dev hot reloading
+- cron
+  - check and update/manage listing states (active, complete)

 ## Backend

-Levaging Sails.js framework for NodeJS for accelerated development, and passport.js for user profile managment.
+~Leveraging Sails.js framework for NodeJS for accelerated development, and passport.js for user profile managment.~ This initial intent was scrapped in favor of a framework I had pre-developed for another personal project that leveraged swagger+express and a home built JWT auth solution.

 ### Architecture/Schema